Champagne Diamond Jewelry

 What Is A Diamond?

 A diamond, named for the Greek term for “unalterable”, is a crystal with transparency featuring tetrahedral bonded carbon atoms.
-The origins of the diamond begin in India along the Krishna, Godavari and Penner rivers where alluvial deposits of this precious gemstone were discovered several centuries ago and are believed to have been treasured as much as 6000 years ago.
+The origins of this particular stone begin in India along the Krishna, Godavari and Penner rivers where alluvial deposits of this precious gemstone were discovered several centuries ago and are believed to have been treasured as much as 6000 years ago.

-A diamond’s splendid optical qualities derive from its rigid lattice, which allows contamination from few impurities (nitrogen and carbon, for example).
-A diamond also features exceptional optical dispersion.
+This stone’s splendid optical qualities derive from its rigid lattice, which allows contamination from few impurities (nitrogen and carbon, for example).
+It also features exceptional optical dispersion.
 This means it has an uncanny capacity to disperse light of widely varied color.
 This ability provides a diamond its distinct and desired luster.

 What Are Fancy Colored Diamonds?

-Trace amounts of impurities bring color to diamonds.
+Trace amounts of impurities bring color to these gems.
 Boron brings blue, nitrogen manifests as yellow, lattice defects create a brownish tone and a combination of these may result in pink, green, purple and red diamonds.

 With strict, traditional white diamonds, clarity epitomizes their value.
 However, clarity is not paramount with fancy color diamonds.
 They are still graded by clarity, but a champagne diamond can grade as “eye clean” or SI (inclusions are imperceptible to your naked eye) and still provide tremendous value and splendor.
 The color of these champagne diamonds often obscures inclusions such as pinpoints or feathers.
 Some rare diamonds may still feature a clarity grade of VS, but they are extremely uncommon and thus will command a steep price indeed.